EU unveils landmark law curbing power of tech giants | DW | 15.12.2020

 DW's Marina Strauss contributed to this report.

-This is an updated version of a story that was published on Monday, December 14.
+This is an updated version of a story that was originally published on Monday, December 14.

 rs/rc (AFP, Reuters)